Bill Purcell, Chair

 Dr. Paulette Coleman

-Dr. Coleman is a social justice activist, certified mediator, and urban planner.
-From 2014 to 2019 she chaired the Affordable Housing Task Force of NOAH (Nashville Organized for Action and Hope) a multiracial, interdenominational, and faith-based coalition works for solutions to Nashville’s growing affordable housing crisis.
+Dr. Paulette Coleman is a social justice activist, certified mediator, and urban planner.
+From 2014 to 2019 she chaired the Affordable Housing Task Force of NOAH (Nashville Organized for Action and Hope) a multiracial, interdenominational, and faith-based coalition that works for solutions to Nashville’s growing affordable housing crisis.
 She has also served on various task forces and study groups examining Tax Increment Financing, transit oriented development and affordable housing.

 Dr. Coleman was appointed to the Board in December 2019.